 M&A is a cyclical business that is impacted by macroeconomic conditions.
-There are several factors weighing on global M&A activity in the intermediate-term, including monetary policy, a downturn in equity markets, greater economic and geopolitical uncertainty and slowing global growth.
-Worldwide M&A announced volumes during 2022 were down 37% compared with 20211 as these factors adversely impacted the strength of strategic activity.
-While the pace of activity has changed, we expect corporate boards and management teams to continue to use M&A as a strategic tool.
+There are several factors weighing on global M&A activity in the intermediate-term, including monetary policy, greater economic and geopolitical uncertainty and slowing global growth.
+Worldwide M&A announced volumes during 2023 were down 17% compared with 20221 as these factors adversely impacted the strength of strategic activity.
+While we expect the markets to recover to historical relationships, between M&A activity and broader market benchmarks, the pace of such recovery remains unclear.